 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Then speaking about Paul’s defence, Governor Festus said, “Paul, you’re stark, raving mad!
 All your education has turned you into an idiot.”

-OET-LVAnd of_him defending these things, the Faʸstos with_loud the voice is_saying:
+OET-LV And of_him defending these things, the Faʸstos with_loud the voice is_saying:

 You_are_raving_mad, Paulos.